How to Clean Kitchen Faucet – Basic and Deep Cleaning Process

 2. Avoid contact between vinegar and iron.
 It can create permanent damage.

-3. Remove the faucet head if you think there are mineral or other deposits inside it.
+3. Remove the faucet head if you think there are minerals or other deposits inside it.
 Use a toothbrush to clean inside deposits.

 Final Verdict About Cleaning Kitchen Faucet